2023 Good Morning America Book Club List: The Best Books Ranked

 GMA Book Club Pick July 2022

 This book was a complete delight to read from the very first page.
-Florence day is a ghostwriter for one of the most successful and well-known romance authors in the industry.
+Florence Day is a ghostwriter for one of the most successful and well-known romance authors in the industry.
 The name is apt seeing as how she can also see ghosts.
 But, after a terrible break-up, she no longer believes in love.

 When her new editor will not give her an extension on her deadline, she is in a panic and is on the verge of losing her career.
 Now, the unthinkable has happened.
 Her beloved father has died and she must return home to bury him.
-When she sees the ghost of her editor outside the funeral parlor, she cannot understand why he is there with her and her life is turned upside down.
+When she sees the ghost of her editor outside the funeral parlor, she cannot understand why he is there with her, and her life is turned upside down.

 More Than You’ll Ever Know by Katie Gutierrez

-The June 2022 Good Morning America Book Club Pick
+June 2022 Good Morning America Book Club Pick

 This story of the double life of Lore Rivera and the murder of one of her husbands had me eagerly flipping the pages.
-Cassie Bowman is a true crime writer who wants to write a book about Lore and her husbands – one of of whom killed the other.
+Cassie Bowman is a true crime writer who wants to write a book about Lore and her husbands – one of whom killed the other.

-But as she digs into the Lore’s past and her decision to have two families at once, things don’t add up.
+But as she digs into Lore’s past and her decision to have two families at once, things don’t add up.
 Is the wrong person behind bars for the murder?
 And what secrets from Cassie’s past will come out at the same time?

 If you are a true crime lover, you will eat this story up!
+This is a great pick from our list of the best beach reads 2023.

 How the One-Armed Sister Sweeps Her House by Cherie Jones